RoneoOrg/LocalStackedit/README.md

-﻿This script aims to bodge the limit of [StackEdit.io](https://stackedit.io/) which cannot access local files.
+This script aims to bodge the limit of [StackEdit.io](https://stackedit.io/) which cannot access local files.
 It opens in Brave (as an automated browser - Selenium) the file provided as first argument.

+The file can be saved with <kbd>ctrl</kbd> + <kbd>s</kbd> and closed with <kbd>ctrl</kbd> + <kbd>q</kbd> (or the usual ways of closing a browser, but the stackedit state won't be saved).

+For the moment, it allows only one instance running.

 **Usage**:
-`python LocalStackedit.py <filepath>`
+`python LocalStackedit.py <filename> `

 or (Linux only on a Python virtual env)
-`StackEdit.sh <filepath>`
+`StackEdit.sh <filename>`

-TODO:
-- Save file as markdown and html on `ctrl + s`
-- no limit of instances (for now, it's limited to one)

-Depends on Brave-browser (version `90.1.24.82`)
+Depends on Brave-browser (version `90.1.24.82`).

-For future or ulterior versions of Brave, the proper driver can be downloaded on [Chrome's official website](https://chromedriver.storage.googleapis.com/index.html).
+For future or ulterior versions of Brave, the proper driver can be downloaded on [Chrome's official website](https://chromedriver.storage.googleapis.com/index.html) and placed in the folder `Webdrivers`.

+It _should_ work without too many modifications for chromium-based navigators:
+- change `src/Browser.initialize` line 83 for the correct browser (`which` check)
+- change the ugly hard-coded `windowName` in `LocalStackedit` line 40 by what the windows manager displays
+- maybe something else

+For Firefox: good luck, have fun.

+**Platforms**
+Tested on Linux, depends on a x-server running (your distro has a windows manager).

+Not tested on MacOS, but should work (?).
+Edit `src/Browser.initialize` first to allow running on other platform than Linux, download the proper driver for MacOS and place it in the `Webdrivers` folder, and set the `WEBDRIVER` variable.

+Not working on Windows due to the usage of a X11 library for `src/WindowManager`

 ## Installation